Generic Name: varenicline (ver EN e kleen)

 What should I avoid while taking varenicline?

 Do not drink large amounts alcohol while taking this medicine.
 Varenicline can increase the effects of alcohol or change the way you react to it.
-Some people taking varenicline have become agitated, aggressive, or hostile while drinking alcohol.
-Until you know how this medicine affects you, drink less alcohol than you normally would.
+Some people taking varenicline have had unusual or aggressive behavior or forgetfulness while drinking alcohol.

 Do not use other medicines to quit smoking, unless your doctor tells you to.
 Using varenicline while wearing a nicotine patch can cause unpleasant side effects.